GamesCreed

 POSTAL 4: No Regerts fails to lift the bar in any aspect where it might be deemed a playable game.

 I wasn’t even born when the first episode of the Postal series was broadcast in 1997.
 Unlike Duke Nukem, Postal puts its whole bet on sarcasm and mockery combined with a sense of harshness.
 Running with Scissors’ initial chapter had been well received by reviewers and players alike.
-The sequel marked the game’s complete transformation into a 3D environment filled with homes to explore, bizarre objects to uncover and name insane objectives.
+The sequel marked the game’s complete transformation into a 3D environment filled with homes to explore, bizarre objects to uncover, and insane objectives.

 It was possible to locate oneself in a parallel reality where all is permitted, and nothing is taken seriously.
 Postal 2 was developed by the same team a few years after the first game’s release.
 Edgelord’s hilarity and vulgarity were cranked up while the games’ perspective was replaced with a more traditional FPS.
 Aside from doing terrible things to NPCs, there was no logic or purpose within that game.

 Unfortunately, POSTAL 4: No Regerts gets off to a shaky start once again as a true sequel to Postal 2 in papers.
-Running with Scissors began development in the fourth chapter even before the terrible coincidence of the Postal 3.
+Running with Scissors began development in the fourth chapter, even before the terrible coincidence of Postal 3.
 The game starts with a warning indicating that it is not advised for children, individuals dealing with psychosis, and the list.

 POSTAL 4: No Regerts, PC, Review, Gameplay, Screenshots, GamesCreed